DefiLlama/DefiLlama-Adapters/README.md

 This is a work in progress.
 The goal is to eventually handle historical data.
 DefiLlama aims to be transparent, accurate and open source.

-If you have any suggestions, want to contribute or want to chat, please join [our discord](https://discord.defillama.com/) and drop a message.
+If you have any suggestions, want to contribute or want to chat, please join (https://discord.defillama.com/) and drop a message.

 ## Testing adapters
 ```